Case Study: Kemsley Paper Mill Reject Processing Centre

 What are the benefits?

 By developing the right sustainable strategy at our Kemsley Paper Mill, we were able to divert more materials from landfill.This resulted in less waste and more recycling – which in turn led to revenue opportunities from the materials captured.
 More importantly for our customers, it underpins our commitment to producing high-quality and sustainable recycled packaging papers.

 By thinking differently and having a dynamic and flexible approach to how we do things at DS Smith, this project has helped make our recycling process at Kemsley Mill much more sustainable.
 For customers whose material goes through our mill, their waste can breathe life again as another useful material, helping to close the loop.

-Since start up, the RPC diverted 24,800 tonnes from landfill by sending all rejected materials to be recycled.
-This also benefited the mill by £500,000 in sales of recyclable material extracted from the pulper.
+12,000 tonnes of ragger per year is being processed through the RPC each year, in addition to 6,000 tonnes of fibre recovery from pulper rejects.
+This also benefited the mill by hundreds of thousands of pounds in sales of recyclable material extracted from the pulper.
 Again, DS Smith is leading the way in innovating with suppliers and customers to ensure sustainability is at the heart of everything we do on our journey to redefine packaging.